CISPA-SysSec/wasmfuzz/README.md

 - Currently builds 18 C/C++ and 29 Rust projects.
 This includes 6 out of the 19 [fuzzbench targets](https://github.com/google/fuzzbench/tree/e72f5bb91bfafd98752fff29e3a961494b85a321/benchmarks) at the moment.

 - Optimized builds with full debug info: Harness modules also contain their source code so we can emit coverage reports without any additional files.

+We target the [Lime1](https://github.com/WebAssembly/tool-conventions/blob/main/Lime.md#lime1) series of WebAssembly, which is WebAssembly 1.0 in combination with a few standardized post-1.0 features like the `bulk-memory-opt` extension.

 ## WASM Variants of Other Fuzzers ([./wasm-fuzzers/](./wasm-fuzzers/))